syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the cell Height for Schedule,
+To set cell height for Schedule,

 {% highlight html %}